SafeHome.org may receive compensation from some providers listed on this page. Learn More

 And OK, we did have to put a couple of screws into the wall.
 That’s pretty basic, though, and if you prefer, your cameras can sit comfortably on furniture, in which case you can leave the screwdriver in the toolbox.
 The whole thing took around ten minutes.

-What was I saying?
+What were we saying?
 Oh, right – you almost have to be trying to make a mistake setting up Blink cameras.
 These are simple pieces of equipment to set up.
 You just pull up the Blink app and it makes all the connections for you.

 >>Dig Deeper: Guide to choosing home security cameras